elegant-scipy/elegant-scipy/markdown/ch4.markdown

 plt.pcolormesh(times, freqs, 10 * np.log10(Sx), cmap='viridis');
 ```

-The only differences are that SciPy returns the spectrum squared
+The only differences are that SciPy returns the spectrum magnitude
-(which turns measured voltage into measured energy), and multiplies it
+squared (which turns measured voltage into measured energy), and
-by some normalization factors[^scaling].
+multiplies it by some normalization factors[^scaling].

 [^scaling]: SciPy goes to some effort to preserve the energy in the
             spectrum.
-Therefore, when taking only half the
+Therefore, when taking only half the components
-            components, it multiplies the remaining components, apart
+            (for N even), it multiplies the remaining components,
-            from the first and last components, by two (those two
+            apart from the first and last components, by two (those
-            components are "shared" by the two halves of the
+            two components are "shared" by the two halves of the
             spectrum).
 It also normalizes the window by dividing it
             by its sum.